Lalgudi

-Lalgudi is a prominent municipality located in the Tiruchirapalli district of Tamil Nadu, India.
+Lalgudi is a prominent town located in the Tiruchirapalli district of Tamil Nadu, India.
 This region has historical and cultural significance, serving as the administrative center for various divisions including Lalgudi taluk, Lalgudi Educational District, and Lalgudi DSP.
 Its importance stems from its governance structure, educational institutions, and constituency representation, as it has been part of the legislative assembly since 1952.

 Known for its agricultural activities, Lalgudi benefits from fertile lands irrigated by the Cauvery River, making it a key region for rice and other crop cultivation.
 It is also known for traditional handicrafts and brassware production, contributing to the local economy.

 Etymology

 The term lalgudi consists of two words – lal means "red" and gudi means "victory flag" in Hindi.
 Originally the place is called as "Thiruthavathurai" in Tamil which consists of 3 words - thiru - respect, thava - indicating saptharishis did thapas (thavam in tamil) on lord Shiva in this place, thurai - place.
 In short "place where thavam irundhanar".
 Hence the Shiva temple in this town is hailed as saptharishiswarar temple.